Average Weather in December in East Hemet California, United States

 The figure below shows you a compact characterization of the hourly average temperatures for the quarter of the year centered on December.
 The horizontal axis is the day, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in December

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

-The month of December in East Hemet experiences essentially constant cloud cover, with the percentage of time that the sky is overcast or mostly cloudy remaining about 40% throughout the month.
+The month of December in East Hemet experiences gradually increasing cloud cover, with the percentage of time that the sky is overcast or mostly cloudy increasing from 38% to 42%.

 The clearest day of the month is December 1, with clear, mostly clear, or partly cloudy conditions 62% of the time.

 For reference, on February 21, the cloudiest day of the year, the chance of overcast or mostly cloudy conditions is 48%, while on September 7, the clearest day of the year, the chance of clear, mostly clear, or partly cloudy skies is 89%.

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 In East Hemet, the chance of a wet day over the course of December is increasing, starting the month at 10% and ending it at 15%.

 For reference, the year's highest daily chance of a wet day is 19% on February 21, and its lowest chance is 1% on June 18.